csc-training/high-level-gpu-programming/docs/06-kokkos.md

 - A developer can use these tools for performance profiling and debugging to evaluate their algorithmic design and implementation, and to identify areas for improvement

 # Kokkos Compilation
-- Usage of cross-platform portability libraries could require compiling multiple instances if different projects on the same system require different compilation settings
+- Usage of cross-platform portability libraries could require module/package maintainers to compile and offer multiple instances if different projects on the same system require different compilation settings (when used as an installed package)
 - For instance, with Kokkos, one project might prefer CUDA as the default execution space, while another requires a CPU
-- Kokkos supports inline building of the Kokkos library with the user project, by specifying Kokkos compilation settings and including the Kokkos Makefile in the user Makefile
+- In addition to package install, Kokkos supports inline building of the Kokkos library with the user project, by specifying Kokkos compilation settings and including the Kokkos Makefile in the user Makefile
 <small>
 - Kokkos docs: [https://kokkos.github.io/kokkos-core-wiki/building.html](https://kokkos.github.io/kokkos-core-wiki/building.html)
 </small>